Alessia drifted, never quite reaching wakefulness.

 ─ ·⋆˚☆˖°· ─

-Odrian saw the panic in Alessia’s wide, unseeing eyes.
-He saw the way her body locked up against the pain.
-The way she struggled to inhale, choking on air and her own saliva.
+Odrian saw the panic in Alessia’s wide eyes.
+Saw the way her body locked up against the pain.
+The way she choked on air.

-He reacted without hesitation, his palm smacking her sternum, grounding her with its sheer weight.
+He smacked her sternum, grounding her with his sheer weight.
 His other hand grabbed her chin, forcing her to look at him.

-(And if he noticed Stella had continued to guide her mother through the breaths?
-Well, he said nothing.)
+And if they noticed Stella continued to guide her mother through the breaths?
+They said nothing.

-Alessia stared at him mutely for a long moment as she tried to remember how to breathe, copying him and Stella despite the pain.
-Despite the terror clawing at her lungs, threatening to suffocate her.
+Alessia stared at them mutely for a long moment as she tried to remember how to breathe, copying Odrian and Stella despite the pain.
+Despite the terror clawing at her lungs.

 “Bossy bastard,” Alessia gritted out as her breathing finally found a rhythm.